RGB-Tools/RGB-Documentation/intro-tech.md

  * Single-use-seal definition made on the client side, not necessary in the global consensus medium
 * However, **you can’t prove the definition of the seal itself** even if you a member of audience observing the pubblication medium

- `Thus we need a “chain” of single-use-seals, where **the commitment to the message of previous seal defines the next seal(s): this is what RGB does together with Bitcoin**
+ `Thus we need a “chain” of single-use-seals, where **the commitment to the message of previous seal defines the next seal(s): this is what RGB does together with Bitcoin**:
+ * the messages are client-side validated data
+ * the seal definitions are bitcoin UTXO
+ * the commitment is an hash placed inside bitcoin transaction
+ * the seal closing can be either an UTXO being spent or an addressed to which a transaction credit some bitcoins

  Now we will explore in details how RGB implements the single use seal concept, storing commitment to its operation in the bitcoin blockchain.